hasankhan/sql-cli/README.md

 mydb           cstest2       test                      BASE TABLE
 ```
 To exit the cli use the '.quit' command

 ```bash
 mssql> .quit
 ```
 ## Integration with Azure CLI

-This module also serves as extension to Azure CLI tool that allows you to directly connect to database of your Mobile Service.
+This module also serves as an extension to Azure CLI tool that allows you to directly connect to database of your Mobile Service.
 To connect to your mobile service database you can invoke Azure CLI tool as follows:

 ```bash
 azure mobile sqldb connect <mobileservicename> <username> <password>
 ```